Skip to content

 Author: Jamielyn Nye

-Sheet pan chicken and potatoes is a simple and delicious meal that can be thrown together quickly.
+Sheet pan chicken and potatoes is a simple and delicious meal that can be thrown together on one pan.
 It’s healthy and delicious and best of all, the clean-up is a breeze!

 Servings: 4